 - Independent verification of drug tests

-Our firm provides expert legal guidance to help you determine the best course of action for your case, whether that means negotiating a plea bargain and alternatives to keep you out of jail or aggressively defending your innocence at trial.
-Call (405) 418-8888 to schedule your free consultation or learn more about our highly effective drug crimes legal defense strategies.
+Our Oklahoma City criminal defense law firm provides expert legal guidance to help you determine the best course of action for your case, whether that means negotiating a plea bargain and alternatives to keep you out of jail or aggressively defending your innocence at trial.
+Call (405) 418-8888 to schedule your free consultation with a criminal defense lawyer or learn more about our highly effective drug crimes legal defense strategies.

 - Felony conviction